jerry871002/jodel-like-app/REPORT.md

 ## Suggestions

 The code `const messagesFetch = await fetch('http://api-app-service:7777/message');` in `index.astro` exposes the internal configuration of the services, which shouldn't be seen by the user.
 However, I haven't find a way to access the ingress internally to avoid this problem.
-Also, as mentioned in the previous section, maybe I could cache the database query result to speed up the rendering of the main page.
+Also, as mentioned in the previous section, maybe I could cache the database query results to speed up the rendering of the main page when there are a lot of data in the database.